ArkyKnight/Pac-Man-Inspired-Clock/README.md

 - Real-time animations using timers, ```javax.swing.Timer```.
 - Use of Java Audio API, ```javax.sound.sampled.AudioSystem```, ```javax.sound.sampled ```.  ```AudioSystem ```,  ```javax.sound.sampled.AudioSystem ```.
 - Handling .wav audio files, java.io.File, and java.io.IOException.
-- Use of object-oriented programming in classes such as relojanalogico and base.
+- Use of object-oriented programming in classes such as relojanalogico, eyes, shadow and base.